James Southwell

 James Southwell (born 1 July 1988) is an Australian guitar player, singer, songwriter.
 In addition to his releases, he has toured Australia and New Zealand extensively from 2006 playing in excess of 2000 shows, including many festival appearances.

 Biography

 Early life

-Born and raised in Bowning, New South Wales, James Southwell is the son of Tony Southwell, he was raised by Tony and his second wife Michelle along with James' siblings.
-Tony divorced his first wife, Penny, early in James' life.
-James has four sisters (Natalie, Kate, Shelby and Daytona) and one brother (Creepy Uncle Craigy-boy Southwell).
+Born in Yass, New South Wales and raised in Bowning, New South Wales, James Southwell is the son of Penelope Gooding & Tony Southwell.
+James has four sisters (Natalie, Kate, Shelby and Daytona) and one brother (Craig).
 Southwell first became interested in playing guitar when he received one for Christmas when he was seven years old from his mother & father and his uncle, Rick Gooding.
 James now lives in Canberra, ACT with his wife Alanna, and daughters Magnolia & Lenora.

 Musical career

 Southwell left school in 2005 to pursue his dream of being a full-time guitar player.
 His first album, Dark Angel, was recorded at Kevin Borich's studio in December 2005.
 Mark Kennedy on drums, Harry Brus on bass and Borich played on Dark Angel as well as Phil Emmanuel & Mal Eastick, who both featured on the cover of Stevie Wright’s "Guitar Band" along with Southwell and Borich.
 Dark Angel was successful for Southwell which resulted in a 76 show tour with Kennedy and Brus.
 Since the release of Dark Angel, Southwell has been in constant demand at music venues and festivals.
 He has had five more releases since Dark Angel, James Southwell & the Fallen Angels, Pieces of James, James Southwell Band live at the Sydney Blues & Roots festival DVD, the "Walkin' Now" single, and his 2017 release, "Where The Wind Blows - The Dockside Sessions.